Betting the Belmont StakesBetting the Belmont Stakes

 Payouts on correct exactas can be pretty big but if you are confident in your two picks but not in the order they’ll come home in, you can box this bet.
 Boxing the bet means you pay double, but it doesn’t matter in which order your two horses finish so long as they are first and second.

 To go for an even bigger pay day you may try a Trifecta bet too.
-The rules are the same as above for these wagers, only this time you’re picking out three horses to finish 1-2-3 in the exact order.
+The rules are the same as above for these exotic wagers, only this time you’re picking out three horses to finish 1-2-3 in the exact order.
 Once more you can pay extra to box the bet so that they may finish in the first three in any order.

 The Superfecta is run under the same conditions but involves four horses; get that right and you have the right to either call yourself a pro or at least count your lucky stars!